 - The Innovation Network, Inc. also offers an organizational assessment tool, among other tools, through its "Point K" website resources.
 Free registration required.

-- The TCC Group has developed a Capacity Building Self-Assessment tool that nonprofits can use to assess and prioritize their capacity building needs.
+- The TCC Group has developed a Capacity Building Self-Assessment tool, CCAT, that nonprofits can use to assess and prioritize their capacity building needs.
 The tool is also useful in the analysis of what type of capacity building would yield the most impact at your nonprofit’s current stage of development.

 Revisit your mission: As time goes on, nonprofits should revisit their mission statement to ensure that their activities are still consistent with the mission – and that the mission has kept up-to-date with the direction of the organization.
 Read this short article to learn about a process for engaging your board in a review of the organization’s mission statement.